richmwatts/Litegrid/README.md

 <li>*Opera 10 +</li>
 </ul>

-*Autumn's grid system is supported all the way down to Opera 10 but users may experience some minor subpixel rendering differences in older versions of Opera.
+Litegrid's grid system is supported all the way down to Opera 10 but users may experience some minor subpixel rendering differences in older versions of Opera.

-Autumn is a project created & maintained by <a href="http://twitter.com/richmwatts">@richmwatts</a>
+Litegrid is a project created & maintained by <a href="http://twitter.com/richmwatts">@richmwatts</a>